evgenyb/evgenyb.github.io/_posts/2020-05-18-provision-grafana-data-source.md

 There are several independent autonomous teams and they use different Azure Monitor services to collect logs and metrics from applications and services.
 These Azure Monitor services are deployed to different resource groups from different subscriptions.

-All teams use the same grafana instance.
+All teams use the same Grafana instance.
 To visualize their data, teams need to configure their own Grafana Data Sources, connected to the teams' Azure Monitor services.
 Then teams can create dashboards and alerts using their data sources.

-How should we organize grafana resources in such a multi-teams environment?
+How should we organize Grafana resources in such a multi-teams environment?

-## Structuring grafana resources
+## Structuring Grafana resources

 Here are some of our conventions:

-* We use Azure AD integration for grafana.
+* We use Azure AD integration for Grafana.
 That means that users have to use their Azure AD accounts to login to Grafana.
 I will cover Grafana infrastructure architecture at one of the later posts.
-* Users are assigned to one (or several) grafana Teams.
+* Users are assigned to one (or several) Grafana Teams.
 We use the same name for Grafana Team as Azure AD team group name.
 * Each team has its own Dashboard folder with the same name as a Team name.
 * We use Access Control List (ACL) model to [limit access](https://grafana.com/docs/grafana/latest/permissions/dashboard_folder_permissions/) to dashboard folder.
 We grant Team to their dashboard folder with Admin role and teams manage dashboards themselves.
 * We use dashboard `tags` to link dashboards to the teams.

-## Team's Grafana resource provisioning
+## Deployment of Grafana resources owned by the teams

 For dashboards, we are currently evaluating [grafonnet](https://grafana.github.io/grafonnet-lib/).
 The idea is that teams implement Grafana dashboard as code and deploy them to Grafana with CI/CD pipelines.
 I will cover this part later when we have this piece in place.

-When it comes to data source provisioning, there are 3 ways you can deploy data source in grafana:
+When it comes to data source provisioning, there are 3 ways you can deploy data source in Grafana:

-1. Click-ops via grafana UI
+1. Click-ops via Grafana UI
 2. Use [Data source API](https://grafana.com/docs/grafana/latest/http_api/data_source/)
 3. Configure the data source with [provisioning](https://grafana.com/docs/grafana/latest/features/datasources/azuremonitor/#configure-the-data-source-with-provisioning)

 Options 1 is not an option at all, it's a good way to "play around", but can't be used for automation.
-Option 3 allows you to provision dashboards during grafana deployment and this is good option for post provisioning configuration.
+Option 3 allows you to provision dashboards during Grafana deployment and this is good option for post provisioning configuration.
 But in our case, teams should be able to configure and deploy their data sources themselves.
 Therefore we decided to go with declarative approach.
 That is - teams will configure their data sources as `json` files, create a PR to the Grafana resource repository, and when PR is approved and merged, data sources will be deployed to Grafana with CI/CD pipelines.

 ## Azure monitor data source configuration